skyiron/web/docs/theming/_index.md

 Color variables get prepended with `--oc-color-`, so e.g. _"background-default"_ creates the custom CSS property `--oc-color-background-default`.

-Again, you can use the [ownCloud design tokens](https://owncloud.design/#/Design%20Tokens) as a reference implementation.
+Again, you can use the [OpenCloud design tokens](https://opencloud.design/#/Design%20Tokens) as a reference implementation.

 ```json
 {